Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 Stop

-Many clients start and stop at the verdict.
+Many clients start and stop at the diagnostic report.
 That's a win.
 You now have documented clarity you can act on internally or use to evaluate vendors.

 Most commonStabilize

-If the verdict identifies structural issues, we can lead stabilization work: clarifying ownership, documenting decision logic, and building exception protocols.
+If the diagnostic report identifies structural issues, we can lead stabilization work: clarifying ownership, documenting decision logic, and building exception protocols.

 Implement